 - Upgrade your site to the newest version of WordPress.
 This is important because older versions of WordPress can have unpatched vulnerabilities.

 - When the results come up you may see a very long list of infected files.
 Take your time and slowly work through the list.

-- Look at any changed core, theme and plugin files.
+- Look at any changed core, theme, and plugin files.
 Use the option Wordfence provides to see what has changed between the original file and your file.
 If the changes look malicious, use the Wordfence option to repair the file.